Luis Cubilla: Managerial career

 As a coach, Cubilla achieved enormous success with Olimpia Asunción of Paraguay, winning 7 international titles and several national championships.
 He also coached Nacional, Peñarol, Defensor Sporting, Danubio (all of Uruguay), Atlético Nacional of Colombia, Newell's Old Boys and River Plate of Argentina and Cerro Porteño and Club Libertad, both from Paraguay.

-Between 1991–1993 Luis Cubilla was the head coach of the Uruguay National Team and worked together with his older brother Pedro Cubilla as his assistant coach and Alejandro Riccino as the physical trainer.
+Between 1991 and 1993 Luis Cubilla was the head coach of the Uruguay National Team and worked together with his older brother Pedro Cubilla as his assistant coach and Alejandro Riccino as the physical trainer.

 During 1994 he coached the famous Argentinean club Racing Club de Avellaneda.

 In February 2007, Cubilla signed with the Ecuadorian team Barcelona de Guayaquil.

 In 2010, he returned once again as a coach for Olimpia Asunción of Paraguay.
 He died, aged 72, in Asunción.